mlibrary/about-ebc/src/content/accessibility.md

  Since 2021, our EPUB production workflow has been certified accessible through the [Benetech Global Certified Accessible program](https://bornaccessible.benetech.org/certified-publishers/).
 Nearly all of our EPUBs published after January 2021 meet EPUB accessibility and WCAG AA guidelines and include an accessibility certification.

 ## Accessible File Requests
-To request remediation of any content in the UMP EBC, please complete the [Michigan Publishing Accessible File Request form](https://umich.qualtrics.com/jfe/form/SV_8BzXL6zBZb3OQFD).
+To request a file for remediation in the UMP EBC, please complete the [Michigan Publishing Accessible File Request form](https://umich.qualtrics.com/jfe/form/SV_8BzXL6zBZb3OQFD).
+We also make ebooks in UMP EBC available through the major support channels, including [AccessText Network](https://accesstext.org/home), [Bookshare](https://www.bookshare.org)/[RNIB Bookshare](https://www.rnibbookshare.org/), and [EMMA](https://emma.uvacreate.virginia.edu/).

-## Conformance Status and VPAT
+## Conformance Status and VPAT®

+<a class="btn btn-secondary btn-lg" href="#">Download VPAT®</a>

 Current product year EPUBs conform to [WCAG 2.2 AA](https://www.w3.org/TR/WCAG22/) and [EPUB Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/).
 EPUBs in product years 2021-2024 conform to older versions of WCAG AA and EPUB Accessibility.
 Prior to 2021, conformance to accessibility requirements varies.
 A more detailed breakdown of the accessibility of pre-2021 and backlist content will be available in July 2025.

-We report the UMP EBC's compliance with WCAG 2.2 and Section 508 in a <a href="#">Voluntary Product Accessibility Template (VPAT®) Version 2.5 INT (June 2025)</a>, which covers all available EBC product years along with an assessment of the Fulcrum platform, which hosts the UMP EBC.
+We report the UMP EBC's compliance with WCAG 2.2 and Section 508 in a [Voluntary Product Accessibility Template (VPAT®) Version 2.5 INT (June 2025)](#), which covers all available EBC product years along with an assessment of the Fulcrum platform, which hosts the UMP EBC.
+See [Fulcrum's accessibility page](https://www.fulcrum.org/accessibility) for more details.

 UMP EBC's conformance status is assessed through a combination of self-evaluation and third-party evaluation.
 Once a year our production process is audited by the Benetech Global Certified Accessible program for re-certification.